MP Estate Planning UK

 How should trustees be chosen and what is a letter of wishes?

-Choose trustees you trust and who understand the family dynamics — often a mix of family and a professional adviser.
-A letter of wishes guides trustees on how you would like them to exercise discretion without being legally binding.
+Choose trustees you trust and who understand the family dynamics — often a combination of trusted family members and a professional trustee or adviser.
+A minimum of two trustees is required.
+A letter of wishes is a non-legally-binding document that explains how you would like the trustees to exercise their discretion.
+It guides them on your priorities and intentions, and can be updated without changing the trust deed itself.

 What are the tax implications and spouse exemptions when using trusts?